 - 1 teaspoon freshly ground black pepper, or to taste

 - 1 pound large zucchinis (1 -2), chopped into ¾-inch pieces

 - 1 tablespoon fresh oregano leaves, (or ½ tablespoon dried)

 - 2 tablespoons red wine vinegar, or to taste

 Bake eggplant and tomatoes

 - Add 3 tablespoons oil to a large (large enough to fit the entire recipe) saucepan over medium heat.
 Add onion and remaining garlic, stirring occasionally until translucent, about 5 minutes.
-Add peppers and sauté another 5 minutes.
+Meanwhile, chop the bell peppers.
+Add peppers to the saucepan sauté another 5 minutes.
 Season with salt and pepper.

-- Add cooked tomatoes, cooked eggplant, zucchini, bay leaf, and oregano.
-(If tomatoes and eggplant are still finishing up in the oven, add only the zucchini and herbs until the former are ready.)
+- Once the tomatoes and eggplant are out of the oven, add them to the saucepan.
 Stir well and bring to a boil.
 Reduce heat to medium-low, cover, and cook at a gentle simmer until vegetables are cooked to your liking.
 If you prefer the vegetables just tender, it will take about 15 minutes.
 If you prefer the vegetables well-cooked, it will be more like 30 minutes.